ACC is a Crown entity. It's governed by a Board that is responsible to the Minister for ACC. The Chief Executive reports to the Board.

 acting as the voice of the customer for our organisation.

-Mike joined ACC in 2009.
-He's passionate about supporting genuine engagement between ACC and its customers and stakeholders, allowing us to achieve positive outcomes for all New Zealanders.
-As the Chief Customer Officer he's responsible for approximately 150 staff.
+Emma joined ACC in 2010 and has been with ACC for the past eight years.
+Emma is passionate about supporting genuine engagement between ACC and its customers and stakeholders, allowing us to achieve positive outcomes for all New Zealanders.
+As the Chief Customer Officer Emma is responsible for approximately 200 staff.

 Chief Governance Officer